Welcome to Elora en Plein Air

 At our annual Elora Plein Air Festival, Artists are invited to capture the charm and warmth of our region.
 Discover heritage buildings and historic villages; dramatic gorges, lazy rivers, and hidden streams; rolling hillsides and picturesque farms.

-- Thursday, May 18th through Saturday, May 20th discover artists painting outdoors in Fergus, Elora, and the surrounding countryside.
-You may even find them out at night painting capturing a nocturne view.
+• Wednesday, May 14th through Saturday, May 17th discover artists painting outdoors in Fergus, Elora, and the surrounding countryside.
+You may even find them out at night capturing a nocturne view.

-- There will be other fun events to engage in during the festival, such as walking tours, music and great food.
+• There will be other fun events happening throughout the five days of the festival, such as walking tours, film, music, and great food.

 Show and Sale